George (club): History

-George is located at 87-88 Mount Street in London's Mayfair district.
+The club is located at 87-88 Mount Street in the Mayfair district of London.
 George was established by Mark Birley in 2001.
 The club is named for George Hobart, who was the head barman of Annabel's.
 Birley said that the name of the club was "just plain George, not George's or George's Bar".
 Birley described the ideal prospective member of George as "a reasonably well-heeled 35 to 40-year-old, who preferably takes out very pretty girls".

-He had previously opened the members clubs Annabel's in 1963 and Harry's Bar in 1979.
+He had previously opened the members' clubs Annabel's in 1963 and Harry's Bar in 1979.
 In 2007 Birley sold his four Mayfair clubs, including George, to Richard Caring for £90 million.
-The club is now part of the 'Birley Clubs' owned by Caring including Annabel's, Mark's Club, Harry's Bar, and the Bath & Racquets Club.
+The club is now part of the 'Birley Clubs' owned by Caring, including Annabel's, Mark's Club, Harry's Bar, and the Bath & Racquets Club.

 George had 500 requests for membership prior to its opening.
 The initial membership fee was £400.
 Prospective members must be proposed and seconded by current members of the club.
 Birley stated that the club would be the last he opened, saying that "I have no intention of doing anything else, for better or for worse".
 George was designed to offer a more relaxed and less formal setting than Birley's previous clubs.

 Upon opening in 2001 the "cool section" of George was the "one farthest from the front door".
 Birley, Cosima von Bülow and the art dealer Harry Fane were seated there on opening day.
 The downstairs of George has a bar described by Birley as a "nighterie ... not a nightclub.
 You move downstairs at the end of dinner, sit around on sofas, have a drink, and listen to a little bit of music".
 A red private dining room seats 12.
 The George Private Bar opened in the basement of George in 2005.
 The George Private Bar was established by Birley's son, Robin, and his sister, India Jane, who ran Birley's clubs during his ill health.